 Each CVE gets one of two outcomes: PROCESS or IGNORE.
 The decision tree:

-KEV listed→PROCESSSeverity: LOW→IGNOREMEDIUM / HIGH / CRITICAL→CLASSIFYHow prompt formulation affects results
+EPSS > 0.1→PROCESSSeverity: LOW→IGNOREMEDIUM / HIGH / CRITICAL→CLASSIFYHow prompt formulation affects results

 We ran the same dataset through three prompt versions.
 The difference between 28% and 45% noise reduction comes entirely from how the rules are formulated: